Last reviewed February 2020

 2016 March: The Minneapolis city council gives final approval to the $129 million project.
 The city will contribute $74 million from sales taxes, the teams will provide $49 million, and Target Center's manager, AEG, will contribute $5.9 million.

-2017: As of July, the media reports the project as a $140 million renovation project that is 70% complete and on budget and schedule.
-The city is still contributing $74 million from sales tax and AEG will contribute about $6 million, but Lynx and Timberwolves team owner, Glen Taylor, will pay $58 million.
+2017 October: The $140 million renovation project is completed.
+The city contributed $74 million from sales tax, the building operator AEG contributed nearly $6 million, and Lynx and Timberwolves team owner, Glen Taylor, paid $58 million.

 Laws of Minnesota 1994, chapter 648, (HF 3041).